muhaym/CrossPlacePicker/README.md

+[Depreciated] This library is depreciated due to Google Place Picker depreciation on 29th of July 2019.

 ## Cross Place Picker for Xamarin Android and iOS

 Simple cross platform plugin to pick place using google maps with the help of Cross Platform API.